rocketacademy/bootcamp-4.1/logistics/required-software.md

 Prettier is a code formatter that will auto-format our code and make it more readable when we save our files.

-1. Install the Prettier extension for VS Code [here](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
+1. Install the Prettier extension for VS Code <a href="https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode" target="_blank">here</a>.

 ### Install ESLint

 ESLint is a JavaScript code linter that helps us detect functional errors in our code prior to running it.

 1. Install ESLint on your computer by running `sudo npm i -g eslint` from the terminal in VS Code.
 Enter your computer's password if prompted.
-2. Install the ESLint VS Code extension [here](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
+2. Install the ESLint VS Code extension <a href="https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint" target="_blank">here</a>.

 ### Set VS Code formatting settings